-I’m a Celebrity 2020 line-up – all the confirmed contestants
+I’m A Celebrity 2020 line-up – all the confirmed contestants

 Occupation: Radio and TV presenter

-Biography: The versatile presenter from Bolton has had a diverse career in front of the camera, hosting All Star Family Fortunes, Splash! and Beat the Star.
-He was also a host on BBC Radio 1 for many years.
+The versatile presenter from Bolton has had a diverse career in front of the camera, hosting All Star Family Fortunes, Splash! and Beat the Star.
+Vernon Kay was also a host on BBC Radio 1 for many years.
 Most recently Vernon has been presenting Formula E motor racing.

+Ahead of his stint in the castle, Vernon had a word of warning from his pal Paddy McGuinness who said he will “spend a fortune” to make sure Vern does the very worst trials.
+Ouch!

 Phobias: “I don’t like being confined underwater!”